Cart 0

 But what does that mean for you?

 It might also mean being able to hand off your travel planning to someone you trust.
 After years and years of being the go-to trip planner for my family, friends, and various acquaintances on the internet, I decided to make this service a formal offering.
-So if you’re the kind of person who wants to make sure that your trip is as memorable as possible, with a focus on small, local establishments and independent makers, with an itinerary full of places and activities that are tailored specifically to your interests, then my custom travel design will be right up your alley.
+So if you’re the kind of person who wants to make sure that your trip is as memorable as possible, with a focus on small, local establishments and independent makers, with an itinerary full of places and activities that are tailored specifically to your interests, then my custom travel design and/or one hour travel design consults will be right up your alley.

 And of course, for those times when you’re at home or at work, in your day to day schedule, but you still want that spark of inspiration that comes from exploring the world through creative eyes?
 Don’t worry, baby, because Letters from Eva——my weekly newsletter, which is more like a mini-magazine——is made for that very reason.
-You are welcome to join the 3500+ readers who love the interviews with designers, playlists for every mood, favorite links, insider travel guides, art discoveries, and other magic that I curate twice a month.
+You are welcome to join the 4000+ readers who love the interviews with designers, playlists for every mood, favorite links, insider travel guides, art discoveries, and other magic that I curate twice a month.

 Yes, this is a business, but as I mentioned above with my book, it’s also a labor of love.
 I believe that both travel and art have the power to expand our vision of the world, and of ourselves… if we let them.
 And so, I am here to help, in any way that I can, with that process.
 I’m here to help you connect with hidden creative gems from France and the American West, and to help you take transformative trips to those same incredible places.